VictorAvelar/mollie-api-go/docs/README.md

 type FailureReason string
 ```

-FailureReason provides a description on a failed payment
+FailureReason provides a description on a failed payment.

 ```go
 const (